VertebrateResequencing/wr/.docs/bugfixes/260917-limit-group.md

   - `cleanorder -min-diff` is a no-op on all four edited Go files.
 It wanted `rl4rmReportedLimit` moved below `limitGroupRecorded`, and that move is applied.

+- [x] Copilot review on PR #602 (thread comment `4039267018`): the `LimitForDisplay` doc comment in `limiter/group.go` says "the two places that call Limit()", but there are three.

+  Verified. `grep -rn '\.Limit()' --include='*.go' .` lists three call sites against a comment that says two: `jobqueue/db.go:274` and `jobqueue/db.go:1388` in production, and `jobqueue/reliable4_add_tx_test.go:255` in a test.
+The comment's point
+  survives: `db.go:274` is inside an `IsCount()` branch, `db.go:1388` is reached only through that branch, and the test asserts `IsCount()` first.
+Only the count is wrong, and any count goes stale when a caller is added or removed.

+  Reworded to say wr's own callers of `Limit()` are all reached only after an `IsCount()` check, so they only ever see a real count.
+It no longer says "to persist a count", which the test caller does not do.
+The MaxInt64 saturation convention and the `canIncrement()`/`capacity()` point are unchanged.

+  Comment-only change with no behaviour change, so per testing-principles' Cleanup and Removal rule no new test is appropriate; the existing `limiter` tests and the limit-group `jobqueue` tests are the gate.